 Webinar Skills Training in Pain Management

-The webinar skills training program aims to give you an opportunity to learn how to help your patients better manage chronic or persisting pain problems.
+Our Putting Cognitive Behavioural Therapy Skills into Practice webinar training program gives you an opportunity to learn how to help your patients better manage chronic or persisting pain problems.

 Participants will receive a certificate of completion recognising 24 hours of professional development if all attendance and homework requirements are met.